pamungkaski/go-simulated-annealing/README.md

 # Simulated Annealing using Golang

 ## Description
-Simulated Annealing is an Alogirthm that search for maximum/minimum value of a function.
+Simulated Annealing is an Algorithm that search for maximum/minimum value of a function.

 This repository is my course work project.

+The main problem of the project is to search the minimum value of the problem.

 ## Cost function
 ![](https://image.ibb.co/cpKPZz/Screen_Shot_2018_09_21_at_21_56_18.png)